 - nut milk

-- optional add-ins: vegan protein powder, matcha tea, celery, ground flax
+- optional add-ins: vegan protein powder, matcha tea, ground flaxseed, vitamin and mineral powders (for 20% off Pranin Organic superfood powders use code: DRDYLAN)

 The full recipe for this green ginger goddess smoothie can be found in my vegan eBook: Cooking with Compassion – 30 Vegan, Gluten-Free Recipes to Nourish Ourselves, Our Families & Our Planet